 Spiritual Tours in Bhutan

-For Centuries Bhutan’s isolation and its self-reliant national character kept the Kingdom outside the path of economic development.
-Although this seclusion prevented Bhutan from fully benefiting from many of the medical, technical and scientific advances of the day, it also shielded the country from many of the detrimental side effects of poorly planned or haphazard development.
-As a result, Bhutan has emerged as a role model in the preservation of its culture and environment in the “today’s world”.
+For Centuries Bhutan’s isolation and self-reliant national character kept the Kingdom outside the path of economic development.
+Although this seclusion prevented Bhutan from fully benefiting from many of the day’s medical, technical, and scientific advances, it also shielded the country from many of the detrimental side effects of poorly planned or haphazard development.
+As a result, Bhutan has emerged as a role model in preserving its culture and environment in “today’s world.”